-The Industrial - Mixed Use Commercial Overlay is depicted on the IAMP Future Lands

-Use Map and comprises approximately 363 acres.
+The Industrial - Mixed Use Commercial Overlay is depicted on the IAMP Future Lands Use Map and comprises approximately 363 acres.
 This Overlay allows the uses of the underlying Industrial - Mixed Use Subdistrict except that commercial uses - those permitted in the C-4 and C-5 zoning districts in the Land Development Code, Ordinance No. 04-41, as amended - are limited to a maximum of thirty percent (30%) of the Overlay land area (approximately 109 acres).
 To implement this Overlay, Collier County shall initiate a Land Development Code amendment within two years of adoption.

-To ensure compatibility and ameliorate impacts on For lands in this Overlay that are adjacent to residentially or agriculturally zoned properties (including A-Rural Agricultural or E-Estates zoned properties), a minimum 75-foot building setback, which includes a minimum 20-foot wide vegetated landscape buffer, shall be provided.
+For lands in this Overlay that are adjacent to residentially or agriculturally-zoned properties, a minimum 75-foot building setback, which includes a minimum 20-foot wide vegetated landscape buffer, shall be provided.
 This vegetated buffer shall be located adjacent to the property line and shall contain, at a minimum, two staggered rows of trees that shall be spaced no more than 30 feet on center, and a double row hedge at least 24 inches in height at time of planting and attaining a minimum of three feet in height within one year.
 Existing native trees must be retained within this 20-foot wide buffer area to aid in achieving this buffer requirement; other existing native vegetation shall be retained, where possible, to aid in achieving this buffer requirement.
 Water retention/detention areas shall be allowed in this buffer area if left in natural state, and drainage conveyance through the buffer area shall be allowed if necessary to reach an external outfall.
-For properties adjacent to residentially zoned property, including properties zoned Agriculture (A) and Estates (E), the The required 75-foot setback may be reduced to 50 feet if a minimum 6-foot tall decorative wall or fence providing at least 80 percent opacity is installed within the reduced setback, and if providing that the required 20-foot wide landscape buffer and all required vegetation is located between the wall or fence and the adjacent residentially and/or agriculturally zoned properties.
+The required 75-foot setback may be reduced to 50 feet if a minimum 6-foot tall decorative wall or fence providing at least 80 percent opacity is installed within the reduced setback, and the required 20-foot wide landscape buffer is located between the wall or fence and the adjacent residentially and/or agriculturally zoned properties.